 Dementia Support Activity Group

-CARIAD holds an activity support group at its base in Ebbw Vale, every Thursday from 2pm to 4pm for patients already known to the Service.
-It is an informal setting where patients and carers can access support from the nurse specialist, social worker, dementia support worker and complementary therapist.
-Activates include music therapy, art, gardening, guest speakers and is a place where carers can access support amongst peers.
+CARIAD holds an activity support group, every Thursday for patients already known to the Service.
+It is an informal setting where patients and carers can access support from the multi-disciplinary team.
+Stimulating and reminiscing activities include music therapy, art, gardening, guest speakers and is a place where carers can access support amongst peers.

 Dementia Friends Awareness

-The CARIAD Service can provide free dementia friendly awareness sessions to your school, business or place of work which will enable our community to become more dementia aware.
-For further information get in touch on 01495 717277.
+The CARIAD Service can provide free dementia friendly awareness sessions for carers, schools, business’s or place of work which will enable our community to become more dementia aware.

 For further information on this service please contact the CARIAD team on 01495 717277

 Therapeutic Photography are photo-based activities that are self-initiated, carried out by individuals or as part of an organised group or study, where no formal therapy is taking place and no therapist or counsellor needs to be involved.
 Focus on Dementia is a Therapeutic Photography project for patients and their families living with dementia during which professional photographs will be taken and family photo archives reviewed to build up a memory photo book and to share with other participants in the project.
 The aims of the project are:-

 • Improving relationships between family members and others